-If you are giving the car back under the assumption that the creditor will write the loan off, think again.
-Just because you surrender the car doesn't mean that the creditor has forgiven the debt or that it has to.
+If you can't afford your car payments, you can give the vehicle back to your car loan lender.
+But just because you surrender the car doesn't mean that the creditor has forgiven the debt or that it has to.
+(If you're giving the car back under the assumption that the creditor will write the loan off, think again!)
 The creditor can still sell the vehicle and sue you for any deficiency.
 So, carefully weigh your options, and the pros and cons of each, before you take action.

 Even if the creditor won't cut you a break on the deficiency balance, surrendering the car might still be the best thing you could do under the circumstances.
 It could save you the extra costs and fees of a repossession, which the creditor can add to the deficiency balance you might owe later.